mzshuo/Nand2Tetris/README.md

 # Nand2Tetris

-- my implementation for complete projects
+- my implementation of the projects
 - introduction to the course and each project (all pictures below are from course slides)